To empower investors and businesses and deliver on their financial goals via customised solutions and fintech.

 You can fund your platform account by making an online transfer either via FAST or GIRO to the designated bank account held by Vistra, our escrow agent.
 Details of the bank account can be found at your Dashboard Wallet when you make a deposit on the platform account.

 The bank account details are also reproduced below:

 Bank: DBS BANK Ltd

-How do I make an offer for a Loan Request?
+How do I make an offer for a Funding Request?